Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 Juni 2026 21.56.53 UTC
+- WIB: Kamis, 4 Juni 2026 01.54.10 UTC
-- WITA: Rabu, 3 Juni 2026 22.56.53 UTC
+- WITA: Kamis, 4 Juni 2026 02.54.10 UTC
-- WIT: Rabu, 3 Juni 2026 23.56.53 UTC
+- WIT: Kamis, 4 Juni 2026 03.54.10 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: nature
+Kategori: friendship